Is Malaysia a Good Destination for Digital Nomads

 As a Malaysian, I’ve gotten pretty used to the blank stares and confused looks I get when I tell people which country I’m from.
 Outside of Asia, Malaysia is not a very well-known name.
 Many people, if they set foot here at all, only do so because their flights happen to transit in Kuala Lumpur International Airport.

 However, it would be a shame to be in Southeast Asia and not explore this undiscovered gem.
-With places like Thailand and Indonesia getting too touristy in recent years, Malaysia offers a respite from the well-trodden paths.
+With places like Thailand and Indonesia getting too touristy in recent years (before Covid), Malaysia offers a respite from the well-trodden paths.

 Here are 10 reasons why you should consider Malaysia as your next destination, whether as a short-term vacationer or a long-term digital nomad:

 One of the biggest draws of traveling in Malaysia is how cheap it is.
 While it can’t beat Indonesia, Vietnam, or the Philippines, it’s still very cheap by Western standard.
 It’s at least three times cheaper than Singapore.